Curiosity reigns at SpaceX Starship environmental impact meeting on Space Coast

 “They have a lot of work to do,” said John Boerlin who came with his two adult sons Tom and Greg, all from Merritt Island.
 “I expected probably more detail about the vehicle and that kind of stuff, but it’s early.”

-The second meeting was scheduled for Wednesday (March 6) from from 4-7 p.m. at the Titusville Civic Center followed by Thursday, March 7 from 4-7 p.m. at the Radisson Resort at The Port in Cape Canaveral.
+The second meeting tonight, March 6, is from 4 to 7 p.m. at the Titusville Civic Center followed by Thursday, March 7, from 4 to 7 p.m. at the Radisson Resort at The Port in Cape Canaveral.
 A virtual meeting is also planned on March 12 that will be recorded and available through March 22, according to the website at spaceforcestarshipeis.com.

-Anyone onsite can leave written comments or get access to leave them online.
-Comments will be incorporated into the draft version of the EIS that’s targeted for release in December.
+Anyone on site is able to leave written comments or get access to leave them online.
+Comment will be incorporated into the draft version of the EIS that is targeting release in December.

 “Then there are more meetings again after that,” Kelly said.
 “So obviously, it’s incredibly important that anyone who has any thoughts about this officially comments, and they don’t have to give their name or address or anything like that.
 Obviously, the important thing to note, it’s public record once they do.”

-The final version of the EIC, the most intensive regulatory watchdog option under the National Environmental Policy Act, is expected to be released in summer 2025 with the preferred launch site alternative.
+The final version of the EIC, which is the most intensive regulatory watchdog option under the National Environmental Policy Act, is targeting release in summer 2025 with the preferred launch site alternative.
 Only after that could SpaceX venture into any sort of new launch site agreement.

 SpaceX for now uses its Starbase launch site in Boca Chica, Texas, for its Starship and Super Heavy launch attempts.
 The rocket can generate more than 17 million pounds of thrust on liftoff.

-The first two in 2023 ended with explosions, although the last in November did manage to make it to space.
+The first two in 2023 ended explosively, although the last in November did manage to technically make it to space.
 A third attempt is awaiting FAA approval to launch and could come later this month.

-SpaceX had been building out a launch tower to support Starship launches from Kennedy Space Center’s Launch Pad 39-A as well, but the company has stated that it wants multiple launch sites to support hundreds and then thousands of Starship launches a year.
+SpaceX had been building out a launch tower to support Starship launches from Kennedy Space Center’s Launch Pad 39-A as well, but the company has stated that its launch plans dictate multiple launch sites to support hundreds and then thousands of Starship launches a year.

-So while the KSC launch pad may eventually see the Starship as well, but that’s up to NASA.
+So while the KSC launch pad may eventually see Starship as well, that’s up to NASA.
 This EIC is specifically tailored for Cape Canaveral Space Force Station.

 “This is between Air Force/Space Force and SpaceX,” Kelly said.